You pay nothing until we win

 by Matthew C. Andrew - November 3rd, 2023

-If you were in a car accident, you may have suffered injuries that are keeping you out of work.
+If you were in a car accident in Meridian, you may have suffered injuries that are keeping you out of work.
 Lost wages combined with endless medical bills may be too much to handle.
 You may be wondering what is taking the insurance company so long to send you a settlement check.

 Insurance is designed to give people financial security in the event of an accident or loss.
 When two or more people are involved in a car accident, the at-fault driver’s car insurance will pay to cover injuries and property damages tied to the accident.